PedrioliLab/ReAdW/README.md

       "filterline" text; only use this if you have a good reason!
-      Otherwise, the program first will try to obtain a more accurate mass from the "Monoisotopic M/Z:" "trailer value" --nocompress, -n: Use zlib for compressing peaks
+      Otherwise, the program first will try to obtain a more accurate mass from the "Monoisotopic M/Z:" "trailer value" --nocompress, -n: Do not use zlib for compressing peaks
-      default: off
+      default: on
   --verbose, -v:   verbose
   --gzip, -g:   gzip the output file (independent of peak compression)